-These faults can be read from the MIL located under the seat.
+These faults can be read from the MIL located on the rear of the vehicle's seat frame.
+The MIL can be viewed through the opening between the rear of the center console and the refresher unit.
 A series of flashes indicates each fault code.
 A description of how to read codes from the MIL is detailed below.
 More information about each fault can be obtained from a service technician with the proper equipment.